telerik/kendo-ui-core/README.md

 ## Getting Help

 **Tl;dr** - Use the [issues list](https://github.com/telerik/kendo-ui-core/issues) of this repo for bugs, [Stack Overflow](http://stackoverflow.com/questions/tagged/kendo-ui) or the [Kendo UI Premium Forums](http://www.telerik.com/forums/kendo-ui-framework) for help and [User Voice](http://kendoui-feedback.telerik.com/forums/127393-kendo-ui-feedback) for feature requests.
-Mis-filed items will be closed.
+Misfiled items will be closed.

 As a fully-open source project, Kendo UI Core is a primarily community-supported project, As such, you are encouraged to use forums like Stack Overflow to post questions, and the issues list of this repo to report bugs.

 The Kendo UI team does *not* provide formal support for Kendo UI Core, except to those customers who have purchased a [commercial license for Kendo UI](http://www.telerik.com/kendo-ui) (Professional, UI for MVC, etc.) or a support-only package from Telerik.com.
-Please do not create support requests for this project in the issues list for this repo, as these will be immediately closed and you'll be directed to post your question on a community forum.
+Please do not create support requests for this project in the issues list for this repo, as these will be immediately closed.
+You'll be directed to post your question on a community forum.

 ## Release Notes